ajavamind/A3DCamera/README.md

 My Beam Pro is in developers mode, but you do not have to be in that mode to install.

 To enter developer mode, press the Settings -> About This device -> Build number (key) 7 times to enter this mode.
-In developer mode, use Settings -> System -> Developer options to turn on USB debugging and use Android Studio or Processing.org Android Mode SDK to download an app
+In developer mode, use Settings -> System -> Developer options to turn on USB debugging and use Android Studio or Processing.org Android Mode SDK to download an app.

 ## AI Vision
 There is code to use a local network small multimodal language AI model to get a caption for the last photo taken.
 Currently turned off in the code.

-My testing does work with a Google gemma-3-12b-it-Q4_K_M.gguf model on a local Linux computer.
-This machine has a Nvidia 3060 GPU and uses .....
+My testing does work with a Google gemma-3-12b-it-Q4_K_M.gguf multimodal model on a local Linux computer.
+This machine has a Nvidia 3060 GPU and uses [llama-cpp-server](https://github.com/ggml-org/llama.cpp)

 ## Command Line Debug
 There is no GUI for setting camera parameters.
 The app implements a limited command line interface to set and save some parameters.